+The three other members of the crew were not so lucky.
 Pilot Mike Guilfoyle, navigator Joe Sonshine and tail gunner Doug Jordin were initially hidden and cared for by locals but were then betrayed to the Gestapo by a traitor so became prisoners of war (POW’s).
 They were initially imprisoned in the notorious Gestapo prison at Fresnes for a month where they were badly treated.
 In August they, and another 168 allied airmen, were loaded onto cattle trucks and transported over 400 miles east to the Buchenwald concentration camp near Weimar in Germany.
 In November 1944 they were transferred to Stalag Luft III prisoner of war camp where they remained for a time before the Germans moved them to other camps.

 Mike and Doug were marched north and ended up in Trenthorst and were flown back to the UK from Lubeck on 3rd May 1945 probably in a Lancaster.
 Joe was marched south to Stalag 13D near Nuremburg, then in March to Stalag 7A at Mooseburg and was liberated by the American 3rd Army at the end of April 1945.
 Joe had suffered serious health issues while at these camps.